sandzp/COVID-19_California/README.md

 A graphical analysis/report of the spread of COVID-19 Through California

-I utilized Geopandas to create choropleth maps to demonstrate the spread of COVID-19 through California from March - July 2020.
+I utilized Geopandas to create choropleth maps demonstrating the spread of COVID-19 through California from March - July 2020.

 The maps were created using 3 datasets:
 1. COVID-19 cases by county (https://data.chhs.ca.gov/dataset/california-covid-19-hospital-data-and-case-statistics)